b2io/talks/netjets-user-group/slides.md

 - web development is a broad category
 - historically it's been lots of different things
 - single page apps are the complex apps we spend most time on
-- Complexity = JS, TypeScript, ES5, ES6, babel, LESS, SASS, directives and components defined in app syntax
+- Complexity = JS/TypeScript/ES2016/babel - CSS/LESS/SASS - HTML/NG Directives/JSX/Styleguide components defined in app syntax
 - Web app development is a unique niche of software engineering

 ----

 ## Web UI CoE

 - Why? <!-- .element: class="fragment" -->
+  - Space is new and changes happen fast! <!-- .element: class="fragment" -->
   - Because of the unique aspect of web dev <!-- .element: class="fragment" -->
 - What? <!-- .element: class="fragment" -->
   - Commit to improvement and staying current <!-- .element: class="fragment" -->
+  - Everything is on the table <!-- .element: class="fragment" -->
 - How? <!-- .element: class="fragment" -->
-  - Everything is on the table <!-- .element: class="fragment" -->
+  - Tech Radar and POC's <!-- .element: class="fragment" -->
   - Today is just a starting point <!-- .element: class="fragment" -->
   - Wiki, user group meetings, ad hoc meetings <!-- .element: class="fragment" -->

 Note:
 - The web CoE is about trying to research and implement things here at NJ to make web development better and stay current
+- Everything: From frameworks to tools to learning to process
 - This work is just the starting point - the web CoE goal is to continue to develop better tools and processes in the web dev space
 - Everything is on the table when it comes to how we make web development better
 - Ongoing communication about the web CoE initiatives will be via the wiki, future user group meetings as well as ad hoc department meetings
+- With that said, there's a lot of work and we decided to partner with experts to help us

 ----